 45. Hand soap

 Include bleach, window cleaner, all-purpose-cleaner, white vinegar, sponges, rags and floor cleaner.
-Keeping this on hand gives guests a way to clean up spills and when you clean you’ll have everything available instead of needing to shop each time.
+Keeping this on hand gives guests a way to clean up spills.
+Then when you clean you’ll have everything available avoiding a trip to the shop.

 In most countries it is the law to have both these in a public space.
 Your rental is no different.
 It also prevents people from smoking inside your home.